hswolff/website/_posts/2018/2018-11-11-react-hooks.md

 # When can I use Hooks?

-Well, they're currently released in React `v16.7.0-alpha`...so not yet.
-If you want to play around with them then install that version of React and React DOM: `npm install --save react@v16.7.0-alpha react-dom@v16.7.0-alpha` and you'll be on your merry way.
+Today!
+They are officially released in React `v16.8.0`.
+If you want to play around with them then install that version of React and React DOM: `npm install --save react@v16.8.0 react-dom@v16.8.0` and you'll be on your merry way.

-The React team is getting feedback from the community so far on the design and after incorporating any changes that they find make Hooks better I do expect it to be included in the final version of `16.7.0`.
-When will that be final?
-Sometime in the future.
-I wish I knew.
-I bet the React core team wish they knew as well.

 # Conclusion